MultiQC/publication/README.md

 ## Help and Availability
 You can find report examples, usage tutorials and documentation at http://multiqc.info.
 Feature requests and bug reports should be submitted to https://github.com/ewels/MultiQC/issues

-MultiQC comes with a MIT license, allowing virtually any downstream customization with attribution.
+MultiQC is open source software and comes with a MIT license, allowing virtually any downstream customization with attribution.
 It is available on GitHub at https://github.com/ewels/MultiQC and in the Python Package Index at https://pypi.python.org/pypi/multiqc

 ## Author Contributions
 PE wrote the pacakge and the manuscript.
 MM helped with reorganising code within the package to make it clearer.
 MK directed the research group.